List of names for the biblical nameless

-This list provides names given in history and traditions for people who appear to be unnamed in the Bible.
+Some people who appear in the Bible but whose names are not given there have names that are given in Jewish religious texts, Christian sacred tradition, or apocryphal texts.

 Hebrew Bible

 Serpent of Genesis

-Revelation 12 identifies the serpent with Satan, unlike the pseudepigraphical-apocryphal Apocalypse of Moses (Vita Adae et Evae) where the Devil works with the serpent.
+Revelation 12 is thought to identify the serpent with Satan, unlike the pseudepigraphical-apocryphal Apocalypse of Moses (Vita Adae et Evae) where the Devil works with the serpent.

 Wives of the antediluvian patriarchs

 The pseudepigraphical Book of Jubilees provides names for a host of otherwise unnamed biblical characters, including wives for most of the antediluvian patriarchs.
 The last of these is Noah's wife, to whom it gives the name of Emzara.
 Other Jewish traditional sources contain many different names for Noah's wife.

 The Book of Jubilees says that Awan was Adam and Eve's first daughter.
 Their second daughter Azura married Seth.
 For many of the early wives in the series, Jubilees notes that the patriarchs married their sisters.

 The Cave of Treasures and the earlier Kitab al-Magall (part of Clementine literature) name entirely different women as the wives of the patriarchs, with considerable variations among the extant copies.

 The Muslim historian Ibn Ishaq (c.
 750), as cited in al-Tabari (c.
 915), provides names for these wives which are generally similar to those in Jubilees, but he makes them Cainites rather than Sethites, despite clearly stating elsewhere that none of Noah's ancestors were descended from Cain.